 torn?
 Analyze the difference between the effect of cut and torn to

 decide on how many of the edges need to be torn.
 Include an odd number of three-dimensional paper sculpture elements of varied sizes.
-I have

 a female model for all the female students and a male model for all the